U.S. launches new project to develop electric-vehicle batteries

 The Energy Department will dole out the money over five years to establish a research hub for batteries and energy storage, backed by five national laboratories, five Midwestern universities and four private firms.

-The four companies joining the project are Dow Chemical Co (DOW.N), Applied Materials Inc (AMAT.O), Johnson Controls Inc (JCI.N) and Clean Energy Trust.
+The four companies joining the project are Dow Chemical Co, Applied Materials Inc, Johnson Controls Inc and Clean Energy Trust.

 During the Obama administration's first term, jump-starting advanced battery manufacturing was a major national initiative, which saw the Energy Department plow $2 billion of grants into 29 battery makers to build or update plants.